clearga/project-two/README.md

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
 CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1ZZ14IalbihYiT0U8EjroalmjmN08DhVsE5oiEAUuiIY/edit#gid=0).

-* **Friday, October 18th** - Present your app plan to your instructors.
+* **Monday, Jan 27th** - Plan your application.
 Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
+This will happen after the Collab. **Thursday, Jan 30th**
-* **Thursday, October 24th @ 4:00 PM** - Feature Freeze!
+* **Wednesday, Feb 4th @ 4:00 PM** - Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.
-* **Friday, October 25th** - Project due and presentations!
+* **Thursday, Feb 5th** - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR